-The court will issue an order, no later than forty (42) days after the complaint has been filed, setting a CMC.
-The CMC will take place approximately thirty-five (35) days after the order is issued.
-When appropriate, the order setting the CMC will include the court's tentative track assignment.
+Except for cases listed in subsection (e) of this rule or when there is good cause for delay, Tthe court will issue an order, within fourteen (14) days, no later than forty (42) days after any defendant has appeared, setting a CMC which after the complaint has been filed, setting a CMC.
+The CMC will take place approximately thirty-five (35) -days after the order is issued. -When appropriate, the order setting the CMC will include the court's tentative track assignment.